sophWillis/Fitt/README.md

 In the homepage I had to add a function to fix the first image returned from the API because the source for the female image was incorrect.

 **To improve:**
 *I plan to use the event.target from each of the gender icons, when clicked, to change the image only for the card that holds the icons, not all cards.
-I would also like to create a user profile page, where the user can toggle a setting to fix the gender of every image in the site - I would also like to add a check a box for the user to be able to choose that no gender should be specified (I will enabled this by default), in which case the images will be random and will feature both men and women - ensuring that one gender is never default.*
+I would also like to create a user profile page, where the user can toggle a setting to fix the gender of every image in the site - I plan to add a checkbox for the user to be able to choose that no gender should be specified (I will enabled this by default).
+When this feature is enabled, the images will be random and will feature both men and women, ensuring that one gender is never chosen as the default.*

 ### Details.js